bkerler/OpenPrintTagGUI/README.md

 python openprinttag_gui.py yourtag.bin
 ```

+## Currently supported
+- Read/write binary blobs that can be written using ProxMark3 cli
+- Read/Write directly to tag using proxmark3 NFC Writer

 ## ToDo
-- Read/Write directly to tag using NFC Writer
 - Add more default filament data and colors

-## Currently supported
-- Read/write binary blobs that can be written using ProxMark3 cli
+- Read/Write directly to tag using Fongwah S9-CU-00-00
+- Read/Write directly to tag using ACR1552U readers

 ## Add custom filament to default settings
 - Custom filaments are stored in "data/filaments" in its own file in yaml-Format: